dfeagans/Reference-Files/Reference/git.md

 * `git commit -m "message for commit"` actually adds the commit.
 Do this one at a time with each part.
 * `amend`: To revise a git commit message, use `git commit --amend -m "revised commit message"` immediately after doing the commit (before staging anything else).
 If you stage any modifications and run that command then it just rolls the additional changes in with the previous commits.
 In a case like that, if you were just fixing a typo or something, then using `git commit --amend --no-edit` just adds the additions while keeping the commit message the same.
 * `git push -u origin master` - pushes files to the origin repo (github).
 The -u saves the settings so that you just have to type `git push` next time.
+* `git push -f origin some_branch` - If you do an amend to a commit that's already been pushed then you're then doing a normal push would cause a merge conflict.
+If you're just working by yourself, you use the force option to push your local branch state up to the remote.
+Not good if other people are working on the same branch though.

 #### View Changes ####
 * `git status` lets you know how which files you are/aren't tracking.